kevinlacaille/kevinlacaille/README.md

 ### astrophysicist 🔭 → software engineer 👨🏻‍💻

-🛰️ Now, I develop tools to empower fellow scientists and developers to explore the Earth at with Planet Labs' tiny satellites!
+🛰️ I develop tools to empower fellow scientists and developers to explore the Earth at with Planet Labs' tiny satellites!

 ☕️ Check me out at: [lacaille.dev](https://lacaille.dev)
 <!--